 Amount Per Serving: Calories: 103Total Fat: 7gSaturated Fat: 1gUnsaturated Fat: 6gCholesterol: 0mgSodium: 189mgCarbohydrates: 9gFiber: 4gSugar: 4gProtein: 2g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Carrots are too high in carbs for most low-carb eating plans, but adding mushrooms lowers the total carbs per serving in these Roasted Carrots and Mushrooms with Thyme.
-This would be a great side dish for phase 2 or 3 of the South Beach Diet and is also good for Paleo or Whole 30.
+Carrots are too high in carbs for most low-carb eating plans, but adding mushrooms lowers the total carbs per serving in these Roasted Carrots and Mushrooms.
+Check the nutritional information and see what you think.
+This would be a great side dish for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Side Dishes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.